tmilliman/phenocam_download_script/README.md

     PHENOCAM_PASSWD

 which provide the login credentials for initiating the download.
-As with the download tool on the web, site downloads are limited to 2GB but for most sites this is sufficient to download a month's worth of data.
+As with the download tool on the web site, downloads are limited to 2GB but for most sites this is sufficient to download a month's worth of data.